Share this article on:

 The findings come as the US agencies confirmed in October that a Chinese state-sponsored threat actor had breached multiple US telcos.

-"The U.S. Government is investigating the unauthorized access to commercial telecommunications infrastructure by actors affiliated with the People's Republic of China," wrote the FBI and CISA at the time.
+“The US government is investigating the unauthorised access to commercial telecommunications infrastructure by actors affiliated with the People’s Republic of China,” said the FBI and CISA at the time.

 “After the FBI identified specific malicious activity targeting the sector, the FBI and the Cybersecurity and Infrastructure Security Agency (CISA) immediately notified affected companies, rendered technical assistance, and rapidly shared information to assist other potential victims.”

-According to sources speaking with WSJ, the threat actors had maintained network access “for months or longer”, allowing them to collect a large amounts of call data from millions of US customers.
+According to sources speaking with WSJ, the threat actors had maintained network access “for months or longer”, allowing them to collect a large amount of call data from millions of US customers.

-Chinese state-sponsored threat actors have been observed using living-off-the-land techniques to maintain a presence on a victim network for long periods of time.
+Chinese state-sponsored threat actors have been observed using living-off-the-land techniques to maintain a presence on a victim network for long periods.

 “CISA, NSA, FBI [as well as US critical infrastructure agencies and the Five Eyes alliance] … are releasing this advisory to warn critical infrastructure organisations about this assessment, which is based on observations from the US authoring agencies’ incident response activities at critical infrastructure organisations compromised by the PRC state-sponsored cyber group known as Volt Typhoon (also known as Vanguard Panda, BRONZE SILHOUETTE, Dev-0391, UNC3236, Voltzite, and Insidious Taurus),” the release said.